gokceoguzerenler/cis530_sp2021/term-project.md

 # Before you begin

-If you want to do the project option, you must first declare your intent to do the project by March 25.
-By March 25 you must form a team.
-After March 25 and before Milestone 1, you should <a href="https://ccb.youcanbook.me">schedule a meeting with the course instructor</a> to discuss your project idea and make sure it is appopriate in scope.
+If you want to do the project option, you must first declare your intent to do the project and inform us of your team by March 26 via Gradescope.
+After March 26 and before Milestone 1, you should book a time to discuss your project idea with Mark or one of the TAs to make sure it is appopriate in scope.
+After March 26th, we will open slots for this purpose.

 # Milestone 1